 6. Satin weave

-This is a variation of the twill weave but with continuous warp yarn, with as few interruptions of weft as possible ie it has fewer intersections of warp and weft threads – weft yarns are floated over warp yarns, which results in a smooth surface.
+This is a variation of the twill weave but with continuous warp yarn, with as few interruptions of weft as possible ie it has fewer intersections of warp and weft threads – weft yarns are floated over warp yarns, which results in a smooth and shiny surface.

 The fibers used are filament fibres like silk or nylon.
 The fabric in this woven pattern will be very smooth and lustrous and has a flexible structure, because of the long floats.
 The greatest luster will be in the lengthwise direction.

 Fabrics with this weave: Many types of satin fabric like peau de soi, charmuese.

 7. Sateen weave